Creditcoin Docs

 In Creditcoin, slashing serves as a means to discourage malicious behavior by imposing penalties on validators who act against the network's interests.
 Validators who partake in harmful activities may face a reduction in their staked tokens through slashing.
 This mechanism plays a vital role in upholding the network's security and integrity by incentivizing validators to prioritize the network's well-being.

 In the event of a slash, any nominators who were backing the slashed validator will also have their stake slashed.
-This creates a reputational incentive for validators to maintain good behaviour which is required to attract nominator stake, and simultaneously, incentives nominators to thoroughly evaluate any validators before backing them, resulting in increased overall network security.
+This creates a reputational incentive for validators to maintain good behaviour, which is required to attract nominator stake, and simultaneously, incentives nominators to thoroughly evaluate any validators before backing them, resulting in increased overall network security.
 Regardless of whether you nominate validators directly or through a nomination pool, your stake is susceptible to slashing.

 Types of Offences